 If the first piece of ice is unrezzed, the corp must decide if they should pay the credits to rez it.
 If they don't, ignore the ice and carry on past it, accessing the next piece of ice or the root of the server (if there is no more ice).
 If the corp player pays to rez the ice, you must deal with it.
 If the ice has been left rezzed from a previous run, then you must deal with it.

 First, if you intend to break the ice with an icebreaker, make sure your have the correct kind of icebreaker.
 Then compare your icebreaker strength with the strength of the ice being encountered.
-Your icebreaker must match or exceed the strength of the piece of ice being encountered, so spend the credits required to boost its strength (note, that is an icebreaker states that number of credits means a gain of amount of strength, you can run this command as many times as you like, provided you have enough credits, in order to arrive at the correct strength).
+Your icebreaker must match or exceed the strength of the piece of ice being encountered, so spend the credits required to boost its strength (note, that is an icebreaker states that x number of credits means a gain of y amount of strength, you can run this command as many times as you like, provided you have enough credits, in order to arrive at the correct strength).
 Once you are at the required strength, you must pay additional credits to deal with the subroutines on ice.
 Again, refer to your icebreaker for details.
 Always bear in mind that you may not want to break the subroutines on the ice, perhaps because the effects that the ice has are not a big deal to you at the time.
 In this case, don't boost your strength, keep your money and simply suffer the effects.

 So your task is to burst through all the ice protecting a server and you get to access card(s) in that server.
 Finger's crossed for an agenda!